-This could be someone stealing money or other valuables from an individual, or it might be someone who is appointed to look after a person's money on their behalf and is using the money inappropriately, or coercing them into spending it in a way they are not happy with.
+- Someone stealing money or other valuables from an individual - Someone who is appointed to look after a person's money on their behalf but who is using the money inappropriately - Someone coercing a victim into spending their money in a way they are not happy with.

 Internet scams and doorstep crime are also common forms of financial abuse.